Best CBD for Arthritis

 Convenience for a CBD product isn’t just about how easy it is to take.
 However, considering you may have to measure out CBD oil in a dropper without measurement lines and then hold an unflavored oil under your tongue for up to a minute before swallowing it, how easy it is to take does make a big difference in our convenience score.
 Easy tops and things that aren’t small and fiddly are important for arthritic hands, but convenience also involves how easy it is to order the product and how approachable customer service can be if something goes wrong.

 Elixinol wins again for convenience because of its capsule form.
 We generally prefer CBD oils for best efficacy, but capsules will give you a consistent dose every time without having to think about what you’re doing.
 Elixinol has a subscription program that delivers a new bottle every few weeks at your discretion and is easy to cancel.
 (Subscription programs are fairly standard; half of our favorites have one.)
 The only downside is that Elixinol doesn’t have an assistance program.
-If they were to institute one like Lazarus Naturals, Receptra Naturals, or Charlotte’s Web, it would propel them further.
+If it were to institute one like Lazarus Naturals, Receptra Naturals, or Charlotte’s Web, it would propel the company further.
 And you can reach out to customer service via email through the in-browser chat, which isn’t fantastic but is better than most CBD companies.

 Why you should trust us